-This is adapted from versions of the game played with cards or with special picture tiles for children.
+This is an adaptation for dominoes of the card game Pelmanism, also known as Concentration or Memory.
 It is also the basis for a popular American television quiz show in which a display with pairs of prizes is used.

 The game uses a double six domino set.
 The game is usually played by two players, but any number can play.